MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-manage-projects.md

 ---
-title: Project Management| Microsoft Docs
+title: Job Tasks using Resources and Time Sheets| Microsoft Docs
-description: Describes how to use resources, time sheets, and jobs to manage projects.
+description: Outlines how to use resources, time sheets, and jobs to manage projects.
 services: project-madeira
 documentationcenter:
 author: SorenGP